-- The changes made to the Area model between the initial and the final applications impacted the Payphone Model as it uses both the average cost per line in each MDF and the conclusion from the Area Model as to whether an MDF is economic or not, as an input. - 130.
-TERA noted that eir's final 2010-2011 USO funding application omitted to include the payphone advertising revenue (without providing an explanation). - TERA therefore made an adjustment to include the payphone advertising revenue in the Payphone Model within eir's final 2010-2011 USO funding application.
-This inclusion of advertising revenue led to a slightly lower number of uneconomic payphones and a slightly lower direct net cost of €185,310 (see the adjustment in Figure 1 of this document). - Having analysed eir's approach and supporting calculations and having made the necessary adjustments, TERA confirmed the methodology and calculations within the Payphone Model were in accordance with Decisions 16 and 27 of D04/11.
+- 132. TERA set out that the changes made to the Area model between eir's initial and final 2011-2012 USO funding applications impacted the Payphone Model because the latter model uses as an input both the average cost per line in each MDF and the conclusion from the Area Model as to whether an MDF is economic or not.
+Therefore, certain changes to the Area Model flow through to the Payphone Model. - 133.
+In addition, TERA noted that eir's final 2011-2012 USO funding application omitted to include the payphone advertising revenue (without providing an explanation).
+However, TERA is of the view that this revenue would not be obtained by eir absent the USO i.e. foregone.
+Therefore, TERA considers it appropriate to make an adjustment to include the payphone advertising revenue in calculating the direct net cost.
+Inclusion of this revenue led to a slightly lower number of uneconomic payphones and a lower direct net cost of €214,545 (see the adjustment in Figure 1 of this document). - 134.
+Overall, TERA observed an increase in the number of uneconomic payphones in economic areas and associated potential net costs compared to previous USO application periods. - 135.
+Having analysed eir's Payphone Model for cost identification and allocation as well as the direct net cost estimate and, eir having made the necessary adjustments to the Payphone Model following TERA's recommendations, TERA confirmed that the principles and methodology applied by eir within its Payphone Model together with the resulting direct net cost estimate, subject to any further adjustment that may be applied by ComReg on the basis of Decision 16, were in accordance with Decisions 16 and 27 of D04/11 in this application period.